-Nicaragua is a country in Central America.
-It is the largest of the Central American republics.
+The Republic of Nicaragua is located in Central America.
+It is the largest country in the country on the continent.

 The beach at San Juan Del Sur.

 It gained full independence in 1838 from the British.
 Britain, however, remained in control of the country’s Caribbean coast, which it surrendered in 1860.

 The major crops grown in the country are beans, sorghum, rice, cassava, plantains, fruits, vegetables and corn.
 The common dishes include corn, beans, deep-fried plantains, rice, cabbage and yucca.

 Common wildlife animals are puma, deer, margays, peccaries, ocelots, jaguars, reptiles and monkeys.

 The common events held in the country are Nicaragua’s Independence Day, Dia de Los Muertos, International Poetry Festival, Holy Week and La Purisima and La Griteria.